 If you're on the receiving end and your partner has a free hand, adding some prostate stimulation to the mix is next-level.
 He doesn't even need to go inside — firm pressure on the perineum (the flat space between your balls and your hole) hits the prostate from the outside and feels incredible paired with oral.
 If you're into that, just let him know where to put his hand.

-Oral usually doesn't need a formal debrief, but the basics still apply.
+Oral usually doesn't need a long debrief, but the basics still apply.

 If there was any vulnerability in the encounter — first time together, a status conversation that came up, anything that felt a bit charged — check in.
 "You good?" is usually enough.